 They have even ventured as far north as Biloxi, Mississippi.

-The trip for 2017 is the 68th annual Boat A Cade.
-The group and their boats will be cruising the southwest coast of Florida from Sarasota to Marco Island between June 17 and June 24.
+The trip for 2018 is the 69th annual Boat A Cade.
+The group and their boats will be cruising from Jacksonville to Hilton Head Island, South Carolina between June 15 and June 23.

 As always, it will be an adventure that all who participate will remember forever.